-Addiction is a complex and chronic condition characterized by the compulsive use of a substance or engagement in a behavior despite adverse consequences.
-The phases of addiction follow a gradual, step-by-step process, including experimentation, drug abuse, drug tolerance or physical dependence, active drug addiction, ongoing recovery, and sometimes, relapse.
+Addiction is a chronic and complex condition characterized by the compulsive use of substances or engagement in behaviors despite adverse consequences.
+This condition follows a predictable, gradual progression through several stages, including experimentation, drug abuse, drug tolerance or physical dependence, active addiction, ongoing recovery, and sometimes relapse.

 Addiction is not a one-size-fits-all, as these different phases can spring up different levels of severity in different people.
 This can be due to your mode or method of usage, genetics, and other factors.